mhiunguyen/GPPM/frontend/README.md

 - On mobile devices, the camera opens with the front camera by default for easier framing; use the toggle to switch.
 - Use the “Cam trước/Cam sau” button on the capture screen’s top bar to toggle.
 - The preview is mirrored when using the front camera for a natural selfie view.
 The saved photo is not mirrored.
-- On iOS Safari, if the browser ignores `facingMode`, the app falls back to selecting the correct camera via `enumerateDevices()` after permission is granted.
+- On iOS Safari, if the browser ignores facingMode, the app falls back to selecting the correct camera via enumerateDevices() after permission is granted.